manuelcasanova/mapbox_practice/README.md

-Logic to filter rides my rides

 If ride is in the past.
 Show a note.
 (MISSING in MY RIDES)

+Rides and maps: Only me, followers, public

+People who joined a ride: "Joined by, x people" info button show list, how many privately, names and pictures of following publicly

 DONE

+Logic to filter rides my rides

 Button to clear filters